 The build of the Beats X is above-average but not great.
-They have a nice rubberized design and the flex form cable is flexible enough that the neckband won't get damaged from over-extension.
-Unlike other similar models.
+They have a nice rubberized design and the flex form cable is flexible enough that the neckband won't get damaged from over-extension, similar to the Sony WI-C600N.
 The cables are also rubberized and flat which makes them a bit more durable but they're not as thick as some other models like the Jaybird X3.
 Also, the inline remote and earbuds feel a bit cheap and plasticky.

 The Beats X are stable headphones to take to the gym and to go running with.
 They have a wireless design that won't get hooked on anything once you have them on, although the flexible headband can sometimes get tangled when they're not around your neck.
 They also come with differently sized stability tips (wingtips) to prevent them from falling out of your ears.
 That and the already stable in-ear tips makes these headphones quite stable for casual and sports use.

 The Beats BeatsX are a good sounding closed-back in-ear headphones.
 They have an excellent, deep, and punchy bass, which is also quite well-balanced.
 They also have a clear, even, and well-balanced mid-range, but it is slightly forward sounding on vocals and leads.
 Their treble performance is decent, but it lacks a little bit of detail and presence, and does sound a bit sharp and piercing on S and Ts (sibilant).
 Additionally, they have great imaging, but like most other headphones, don't have a large and speaker-like soundstage.